-- 4.1 The full Council is responsible for agreeing the Council's policy framework and budget.
-In terms of financial planning, the key elements are:- - The Corporate Plan and Key Priorities - The Four Year Financial Plan - The Annual Budget - The Capital Strategy and Capital Programme. - The Treasury Management Strategy - 4.2 The Council is responsible for approving the policy framework and budget which will be proposed by the Strategy and Resources Committee. - 4.3 The Council is also responsible for approving procedures for agreeing variations to approved budgets, plans and strategies forming the policy framework.
+- 4.2 The Council is responsible for approving the policy framework and budget which will be proposed by the Strategy and Resources Committee.
+The policy framework comprises the plans and strategies identified in the Constitution of the Council. - 4.3 The Council is also responsible for approving procedures for agreeing variations to approved budgets, plans and strategies forming the policy framework.